Backpacking in South America: 10 Incredible Routes from 1 week to 6-weeks

 - Start planning your trip to South America with these 10 Easy Steps to Plan your Trip

-- Make sure you are prepared before you travel to South America with this Complete Guide to Travel to South America. (coming soon)
+- Make sure you are prepared before you travel to South America with a good quality Backpack for backpacking

 - Visit other travel guides on my Brazil Travel Guide

 - Check a complete guide to the Best Hikes in South America

 - Travel safely to South America: I recommend WorldNomads Travel Insurance.

 - I recommend buying travel guide(s) for the country you will visit.